 So, how do you know if what you’re feeling is a lack of appreciation or paranoia?
 Here are a few signs you are not valued in a relationship to watch out for:

 1. They stop paying attention to you

+You may end up feeling unappreciated by your boyfriend or girlfriend when they hardly reciprocate your affection.
+When they leave you in the seen-zone or hardly make any effort to put together a decent date night at home with you, not feeling valued in a relationship is natural.
 If you’ve been married for a while and you start feeling unappreciated by your wife or husband, it could be because your spouse has stopped noticing the little things about you.
 Things that, at the beginning of your relationship, would have unmistakably caught their eye.

 Another thing that can make you feel unappreciated is if your partner gives no attention to all the effort that you’re putting into the relationship.
 The small things being overlooked can be reasoned out but when big things, like romantic gestures, get no respect, it can be immensely hurtful and isn’t a promising sign for your relationship.